owlike/genson/website/Documentation/Configuration.md

 <tr>
   <td>useClassMetadata</td>
   <td>False</td>
-  <td>When true, the class of values is being serialized and then used during deserialization to know the concrete type.</td>
+  <td>When true, the class of values is being serialized and then used during deserialization to know the concrete type.
+  It is useful when you are working with polymorphic types that you want to deserialize back to the concrete implementation.</td>
 </tr>
 <tr>
   <td>useDateFormat</td>